 Definition of overpair

 The word overpair could be translated as "overpair".
-A overpair is a top pair in the table.
-If you have a pair of 9s on 4-4-5, you have a overpair at the flop.
-If the turn is a jack, we have a overpair on the flop, but not on the board (which includes the turn).
-To have a overpair, we would need to have a pair of queens and better.
-Most of the time, a overpair will be the best hand on the flop.
-To use our example above, 99 will have about 65% equity against a classic cutoff (let's assume we're on the big blind).
+An overpair is a pair higher than the board.
+If we have a pair of 9s on 4-4-5, we have an overpair on the flop.
+If the turn is a jack, we have an overpair on the flop, but not on the board (which includes the turn).
+To have an overpair, we would need to have a pair of queens and better.
+Most of the time, an overpair will be the best hand on the flop.
+To use our example above, 99 will have about 65% equity against a classic cutoff range (let's assume we're on the big blind).

-Overpair on the flops wet vs overpair on the flops dry
+Overpair on wet flops vs overpair on dry flops

 Let's take a hand like KK preflop.
-If we are against an 18% range on a dry flop like 8-8-9, we will have 80% equity against our opponent's full range.
-But if we change a single card on the flop to make it more dynamic (wet ) and an 8 becomes a T that makes a flush draw, KK's equity drops from 80% to 60%, which is considerable.
-In summary, overpairs must be played slowly on the dry boards and quickly on the dynamic boards (wet boards).
+If we are up against an 18% range on a dry flop like 8-8-9, we will have 80% equity against our opponent's full range.
+But if we change a single card on the flop to make it wet, and an 8 becomes a T which makes a flush draw, the equity of KK drops from 80% to 60% which is considerable.
+In summary, overpairs should be played slowly on dry boards and quickly on wet boards.